Free energy calculation

 Method 2: Umbrella sampling

-Umbrella sampling is a biased molecular dynamics method, i.e. a method in which additional forces are added to the atoms in order to make the unfavorable states more likely to occur [8].
+Umbrella sampling is a biased molecular dynamics method in which additional forces are added to a chosen atom to force it to explore the entire space, including the more unfavorable areas of the system [8, 9, 46].

 LAMMPS input script

-Create a new folder called BiasedSampling/, and create a new input file named input.lammps in it, and copy the following lines:
+Create a new folder called BiasedSampling/, and create a new input file named input.lammps in it.
+Copy the following lines into input.lammps:

 variable sigma equal 3.405 # Angstrom